Youth Education Program Coordinator

 Raised on a farm in rural Ohio, Statia spent her free time exploring eastern deciduous forests and creeks.
 She graduated Hocking College’s School of Natural Resources and Ecological Sciences in 1999 with an Associate of Sciences degree.
 Since then, she has explored a variety of seasonal Environmental and Adventure Education jobs such as a Naturalist for Outdoor Schools, a High and Low Ropes course instructor for YMCA, a Snowboard Instructor and a Wrangler teaching horseback riding at a dude ranch in Colorado and a Girl Scout camp.

-Statia’s passion for sharing the joys of the natural world is well fueled in her current job as the Watershed Education Coordinator for Curry Watersheds Partnership.
+Statia’s passion for sharing the joys of the natural world is well fueled in her current job as the Youth Education Program Coordinator for Curry Watersheds Partnership.
 Since 2005, she has been working in Curry County schools leading Adopt-a-Stream projects and teaching salmon ecology to youth in Oregon’s south coast watersheds.
 Together they restore riparian habitats, monitor water quality, and even witness the magic of spawning salmon!
 When she is not leading field trips and managing the many facets of the Curry Watersheds Education Program, Statia enjoys adventuring with her two children and of course, escaping into ‘river time’.

 Restoration Project Manager (Swanson Ecological Services, LLC.)